-H-2B 66,000 H-2B program visas are available in any given year, due to contract extensions and other circumstances.
-On average, there are 115,500 H-2B workers in the country at any given time. ^Z Work in non-agricultural labor or services such as: Landscaping Forestry Housekeeping Construction 50% landscaping/groundskeeping 10% forestry Other top occupations: 8% amusement and recreation 7% housekeeping 4% meat processing 3% construction labor 2% restaurant work 1% fish processing8 Most H-2B workers come from: • Mexico • Jamaica • Guatemala • Philippines Employer may or may not provide housing or transportation to the worker.
-11
+H-2A H-2B In 2021, the Department of Labor (DOL) certified over 317,000 jobs to be filled by H-2A workers and roughly 258,000 H-2A visas were issued.
+66,000 H-2B program visas are available in any given year, due to contract extensions and other circumstances.
+On average, there are 115,500 H-2B workers in the country at any given time.
+Work in agricultural labor or services such as: Planting Animal raising Cultivating Harvesting Production of any agricultural or horticultural commodity Work in non-agricultural labor or services such as: • Landscaping • Forestry • Housekeeping • Construction 34% work in vegetables and melons 33% work in fruit and tree nuts 20% work in field crops 8% work in greenhouses and nurseries 4% work in animal products 50% landscaping/groundskeeping 10% forestry Other top occupations: 8% amusement and recreation 7% housekeeping 4% meat processing 3% construction labor 2% restaurant work 1% fish processing Most H-2A workers come from : • Mexico • South Africa • Jamaica Most H-2B workers come from: • Mexico • Jamaica • Guatemala • Philippines Employer provides the worker housing and transportation to and from job site.
+Employer may or may not provide housing or transportation to the worker.